-- Developing master plan for the city identified the streets and paths with recommended type and model of street light luminaires to be used,
+- Developing master plan for the city identifying the streets and paths with recommended type and model of streetlight luminaires to be used,

-- Modernize the protection components of street lights system, this include installation of
+- Modernize the protection components of street lighting system, including installation of

 - Surge protection on feeders and pole sides,

 - Ensure proper grounding system,

 - Overload and short-circuits protection,

 - Astronomical timers,

 - Switching components,

 - Energy consumption metering,

 - Differential relays,

 - Permanent over voltage protection.

-- Procuring, installing, maintaining the new lights along with necessary protections devices and control system,
+- Procuring, installing, maintaining the new lights along with necessary protections devices and control system.